rogue0137/wwcsf-algos/README.md

 These are a list of free online textbooks, video lectures, and visualizations.
 If you are looking for comprehensive, structured curriculums to guide your study, these are places to start.

 ### 2a.
 Free Online Textbooks
-1. [Grokking Algorithms, Aditya Y. Bhargava](https://livebook.manning.com/book/grokking-algorithms/about-this-book/): A guide to a few carefully curated algorithms, in pseudocode, and with visuals.
+1. [Grokking Algorithms, Aditya Y. Bhargava](https://livebook.manning.com/book/grokking-algorithms/about-this-book/): A guide to a few carefully curated algorithms, with helpful drawings.
+Code examples in Python.
 2. [Python DS, Brad Miller and David Ranum](https://runestone.academy/runestone/books/published/pythonds/index.html): Data Structures textbook in Python.
 3. [Open Data Structures, Pat Morin](https://opendatastructures.org/ods-python/): Data structures textbook in pseudocode.
 4. [Think Data Structures, Allen B. Downey](http://greenteapress.com/thinkdast/thinkdast.pdf): Data structures textbook in Java.